"The best music isn’t just heard—

 Composer | Pianist

-She studied classical composition at Gyeongbuk Arts High School, where she was awarded 1st Prize in Composition at the 2013 Busan Music Association Competition.
-She earned her Bachelor of Music in Composition from the Korean National University of Arts in 2019, and later her Master of Fine Arts in Musical Theatre Writing from NYU Tisch School of the Arts.
-Kristine is currently in her second year at the prestigious BMI Lehman Engel Musical Theatre Workshop, where her 10-minute musical Séance was showcased in 2024.
-Her original full-length musical Pride and Prejudice will be showcased in New York City in May 2025.
+Kristine studied classical composition at Gyeongbuk Arts High School, where she received First Prize in Composition at the 2013 Busan Music Association Competition.
+She earned her Bachelor of Music in Composition from the Korea National University of Arts in 2019 and later completed her Master of Fine Arts in Musical Theatre Writing at NYU Tisch School of the Arts.

-Kristine has composed extensively for orchestra, chamber ensembles, and dance.
-Her orchestral works blend classical and contemporary influences, often shaped by impressionistic textures and narrative-driven structures.
-Notable pieces include Pompeii Tango for Dance, commissioned by the NYU Tisch Dance Program and premiered in New York in 2022, and The Dew of the Calm Lake, a harp concerto that won an award at the Classic Composition Competition commemorating the 1st Anniversary of the Pyeongchang Winter Olympics.
+In addition to musical theatre, Kristine has composed extensively for orchestra, chamber ensembles, and dance.
+Her music blends classical and contemporary influences, often shaped by impressionistic textures, structural clarity, and narrative-driven forms.
+Notable works include Pompeii Tango for Dance, commissioned by the NYU Tisch Dance Program and premiered in New York in 2022, and The Dew of the Calm Lake, a harp concerto that received an award at the Classic Composition Competition commemorating the first anniversary of the PyeongChang Winter Olympics.

-As a vocal composer, Kristine is especially drawn to the expressive power of the human voice.
-Her Korean art song Hol-mang (Ecstatic Longing) won 1st Prize at the 2022 Hwacheon Bimok Art Song Competition and has been performed more than 20 times in both South Korea and the United States.
-Her song A Song for Farewell won 2nd prize at the Seil Korean Art Song Competition in 2019.
-Her choral work, Your Silence, which was commissioned to commemorate the 100th anniversary of the Korean Independence Movement, premiered in 2019.
-She has also been commissioned to write for vocalists from Juilliard, Mannes, Manhattan School of Music, and Indiana University.
+As a vocal composer, Kristine is particularly drawn to the expressive power of the human voice.
+Her Korean art song Hol-mang (Ecstatic Longing) won First Prize at the 2022 Hwacheon Bimok Art Song Competition and has been performed more than twenty times in South Korea and the United States.
+Her song A Song for Farewell received Second Prize at the 2019 Seil Korean Art Song Competition.
+Her choral work Your Silence, commissioned to commemorate the 100th anniversary of the Korean Independence Movement, premiered in 2019.
+She has also received commissions to write for vocalists affiliated with Juilliard, Mannes, Manhattan School of Music, and Indiana University.